DR. ABRAM TROSKY

 U.S. Coast Guard Academy

 Abram Trosky is Lecturer in Ethics and Political Theory at the Coast Guard Academy from Boston University where he was Presidential Fellow in the Department of Political Science.
-Helping lead seminars in American politics, international relations, and American diplomatic history as a graduate student, and taught courses in classical and modern political theory as Senior Lecturer in the College of Arts and Sciences.
-He created and taught classes in modern political theory, political philosophy in literature, race and identity, and contemporary social thought at Boston-area institutions including BU, MIT, and Simmons College.
+There, he helped lead seminars in American politics, international relations, and American diplomatic history as a graduate student, and taught courses in classical and modern political theory as Senior Lecturer in the College of Arts and Sciences.
+He created and taught classes in modern political theory, political philosophy in literature, race and identity and science and ethics at Boston-area institutions including BU, MIT, and Simmons College.

 Dr. Trosky's Curriculum Vitae